yYorky/Langchain-Project/README.md

 4. Store in vector store FAISS
 5. perform query using similarity search

 ### Part 5 of Updated Langchain playlist
 1. Combine Chain and Retriever into a retriever_chain to obtain response for LLM model based on context
 2. Context are the text information embeddeded and stored in the vector store
 3. Some prompts are listed as part of the input to ensure better quality answer suited to the case.

 ### Part 6 of Updated Langchain playlist
 1. Using agents and tools for multi-data source RAG
 2. Used Groqchat as it supports tools (https://python.langchain.com/docs/integrations/chat/)
 3. Used Groqcloud to obtain API keys
-4. Invoking the agents to use the relevant tools requires explicit command on the input.
+4. Invoking the agents to use the relevant tools requires explicit command on the

+### Part 7 of Updated Langchain playlist
+1. Groq inferencing engine using open source LLM
+2. Stored 3 websites for context, gave better performance with details compared to chatGPT and Copilot